 To many people, the term “occupation” is synonymous with “job.”
 Because of this, they assume that jobs are the focus of OT.
 To OTs, however, an “occupation” is anything that occupies your time throughout the day.
 This includes performing your job duties, taking care of a child or pet, participating in a sport or hobby, or even brushing your teeth!
 Occupational Therapists help people regain the necessary physical, cognitive and social skills to participate in all the “occupations” that are meaningful to them2.

-FACT: Occupational Therapy is a diverse profession with a long history, celebrating its 100-year anniversary this year.1
+FACT: Occupational Therapy is a diverse profession with a long history.
+OT Celebrated its 100th birthday in 2017.1

 FICTION: Occupational Therapy is the same as Physical Therapy (PT).

 OT and PT are both rehabilitation professions that focus on helping clients be as independent as possible.
 However, they focus on different body parts/functions and use different types of interventions.
 As previously mentioned, OTs strive to incorporate occupation-based interventions centered around everyday activities that patients want and need to do.
 PTs and OTs often work together as part of a team, along with other rehabilitation professionals, to achieve the best overall outcomes for their patients.

 FACT: At Athletico, Occupational Therapists are the experts in treating conditions affecting the upper extremity, from fingertip to shoulder.